 salt & pepper

-Bring a large pot of water up to a boil with a healthy pinch of salt.
+In the same pot bring new water back to a boil with a pinch of salt.

-In a large frying pan on med-low heat slowly heat oil, rough chop your garlic & add it to the pan.
-Saute for moment or two without burning or becoming brown.
+In a large frying pan (don't use Teflon pans for this!) on med-low heat slowly heat oil, rough chop your garlic & add it to the pan.
+Gently sweat for moment or two without burning or becoming brown.
 Then begin adding your potatoes to the pan, smashing them with a fork, incorporating the garlic & oil.

 Give your cabbage a squeeze to remove some of the excess water, add the cabbage to the pan & continue smashing the cabbage with the back of the fork until the two are incorporated.